honeydipper/honeydipper-sphinx/source/gcloud.rst

 :system: The dataflow system used for draining the job

 :jobNamePattern: Required, a regex pattern used for match the job name

+:draining_timeout: Optional, draining timeout in seconds, default 1800

+:no_cancelling: Optional, unless specified, the job will be cancelled after draining timeout

+:cancelling_timeout: Optional, time in seconds for waiting for the job to quit, default 1800

 **Export Contexts**